TaniyaAnshu29/Project_Linkedin/README.md

 # React Project Using React JS
-## Project Description
+## 1. Project Description

 Linkedin Clone is a template for a Linkedin-like web page built using React JS.
+LinkedIn is the biggest professional networking platform on the internet.
+It helps people find jobs or internships, connect with others in their industry, and learn new skills to grow their careers.
 The project will focus on UI/UX design, state management, and dynamic content rendering.

-## Key Features
+## 2. Key Features

 - Linkedin-like UI with a modern and professional design.
 - React state management to handle user interactions.